The Jackal (1997 film): Filming

+The climatic chase scene was filmed in the Montreal Metro (doubling for the Washington Metro).
+Studio interiors were filmed at Carolco Pictures Studios in Wilmington (now Cinespace Wilmington) and Pinewood Studios in England.

+Editing

 An early test-screened version of the film had an innocent man shot by Willis' character hiding out in a gay bar.
 The audience loudly cheered the killing, which came to the attention of GLAAD.
 Chaz Bono (the group's entertainment media director) spoke with Jackal producer Sean Daniel, who arranged to have the scene re-edited.
-Bruce Willis successfully fought to keep a same-sex kiss in the film.
+Willis successfully fought to keep a same-sex kiss in the film.

 Release

 Home media

 The Jackal was released on VHS, DVD and LaserDisc on April 28, 1998.
+A Blu-Ray was released in 2010.

 Reception

 Critical response

 The Jackal received a 24% rating on Rotten Tomatoes based on 33 reviews, with an average rating of 4.6/10.
 The website's critical consensus reads, "The Jackal is a relatively simple chase thriller incapable of adding thrills or excitement as the plot chugs along."
 Metacritic gave the film a score of 36 out of 100 based on 20 reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times called it a "glum, curiously flat thriller"; he also included the film in his "Worst of 1997", comparing it to the 1973 film and calling it a "retread", "cruder", and "dumbed down".

 Ruthe Stein of the San Francisco Chronicle called it "more preposterous than thrilling"; and Russell Smith of the Austin Chronicle called it "1997's most tedious movie".

 At the 1997 Stinkers Bad Movie Awards, Richard Gere received a nomination for Worst Fake Accent, but he lost to Jon Voight for Anaconda and Most Wanted.